-Every Bitcoin transaction - whether someone is sending 0.001 BTC to a friend or a company is moving millions - goes into a waiting area called the mempool.
-Roughly every 10 minutes, a miner collects a batch of these waiting transactions, validates them, and packages them into a single block.
+When you send Bitcoin - whether it is 0.001 BTC to a friend or a company moving millions - your transaction first lands in a waiting area called the mempool (the pool of transactions that have been broadcast but not yet recorded).
+Roughly every 10 minutes a miner (a computer competing to add the next block) scoops up a batch of those waiting transactions, checks that each one is valid, and packages them into a single block.

-A block is typically between 1 and 4 MB in size.
-It can contain anywhere from a few hundred to several thousand transactions.
-Once a block is created and accepted by the network, those transactions are considered confirmed and recorded permanently.
+A block is typically between 1 and 4 MB in size, which holds anywhere from a few hundred to several thousand transactions.
+Once a block is built and accepted by the network, the transactions inside it are confirmed and written down for good.
+For you, that is the moment a payment stops being "pending" and becomes settled.

-Think of it like a page in a ledger.
-Each page records a set of transactions.
-Pages are added in order, one after another, creating an unbroken record of every Bitcoin transaction ever made.
-That record is the blockchain.
+Picture a page in a ledger.
+Each page records a set of transactions, and pages are added in order, one after another, building an unbroken record of every Bitcoin transaction ever made.
+That running record is the blockchain.

 Block Header